cpjfb/MCN2017/README.md

 This is a hands-on data crunching session.

-This isn't a workshop (there isn't a workshop leader) but it rather takes the shape of a hackathon where all participants share tips and techniques and produce a few stunning presentations by the end of the day.
+This isn't a workshop (there isn't one workshop leader, each  participant is bringing and learning something) but it rather takes the shape of a hackathon where all participants share tips and techniques and produce a few stunning presentations by the end of the day.

 Some results could be presented in a session later during the conference.